RoshanRajcmd/myreads-web-app/README.md

 ## Development server

-Run `npm start` for a dev server.
+*For Client* Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/` in a browser.
 The app will automatically reload if you change any of the source files.
+*For Server* Run `Application class` with any of your Java IDE.
+Navigate to `http://localhost:8080/` in a browser.
+You need to Manually restart the server if you change any of the source files.

 ## Login and Register
 ![Screenshot 2024-12-21 at 12 25 49 AM](https://github.com/user-attachments/assets/b72eb5a6-a870-4968-b663-fce4321e5a31)